GerHobbelt/owemdjee/README.md

 - [gbenchmark](./gbenchmark)
 - [GDCM-Grassroots-DICOM](./GDCM-Grassroots-DICOM)
 - [gflags](./gflags) -- google::flags library, used by other libs in this set.
+- [gibbs-lda](../gibbs-lda): modified GibbsLDA++: A C/C++ Implementation of Latent Dirichlet Allocation by by Xuan-Hieu Phan and Cam-Tu Nguyen.
+- [glib2](../glib2): GLib is the low-level core library that forms the basis for projects such as GTK and GNOME.
 - [glob](./glob) -- directory scanner
 - [glog](./glog) -- Google Logging is a C++98 library that implements application-level logging.
 The library provides logging APIs based on C++-style streams and various helper macros.
 - [GMM-HMM-kMeans](./GMM-HMM-kMeans)